AK1089/minecraftMapArt/README.md

 ------------
 Download file as ZIP, extract and run **mapmaker.py**.

 Make sure the image file you want to convert into a map is in the same directory as the program.
-You may have to specify a complete file path.
+You may have to specify a complete file path when inputting an image.

 createCommand(filename, baseBlock='glass')